-If you received aid while producing your solution, you must mention who you got help from (if that person is not a TA or the instructor) and what specifically he/she helped you with.
-A proper citation should specifically identify the source (e.g., person's name, book title, website URL, etc.) and a clear indication of how this assistance influenced your work.
-For example, you might write "Student X mentioned the idea to combine statements Y and Z together in part W of this proof to yield result V." If you make use of such assistance without giving proper credit - or, if you provide a misleading or inaccurate statement describing the help you received - you may be guilty of plagiarism.
+If you received aid while producing your solution, you must mention who you got help from (if that person is not a course staf member) and what specifcally he or she helped you with.
+A proper citation should specifcally identify the source (e.g., person's name, book title, website URL, etc.) and a clear and complete indication of how this assistance infuenced your work.
+For example, you might write "Student X mentioned the idea to combine techniques Y and Z together in part W of this assignment to yield result V."